 Ash Wednesday is about preparation, and the beginning of preparation at that.
 All of the Lenten season is focused upon preparation for Easter.
 Ash Wednesday is about how we can begin those preparations.
 It is “to make a right beginning of repentance,” as the Book of Common Prayer puts it.
 We are reminded of “the need which all Christians continually have to renew their repentance and faith.”

 Ash Wednesday is the day when the journey toward Easter begins.
-I would like to suggest that Ash Wednesday helps us begin our preparation for Easter in three ways: by teaching us to mourn the past, to examine the present and to look forward toward an inspiring future.
+I would like to suggest that Ash Wednesday helps us prepare for Easter in three ways: by teaching us to mourn the past, to examine the present and to look forward toward an inspiring future.

 The ashes of Ash Wednesday come from the palm leaves that were burned after last year’s Palm Sunday.
 Throughout the Scripture, ashes speak of mourning and regret.
 To mark his sadness, Job covered himself in ashes.